 Working hours vary according to sector and profession.
 Most offices and businesses work from 08.00 to 17.30 hours with a break from 13.00 to 14.30 hours.
-In many cases, one afternoon, usually Wednesday, is free, and on that day work stops at 13.00 hours.
-Shops' opening hours were liberalised in 2013; thus, shops stay open also on Sundays.
-Shop assistants work 38 hours.
+In many cases, one afternoon, usually Wednesday or Friday, is free, and on that day work stops at 13.00 or 14:00 hours.
+Regarding to the shops' opening hours, it varies depending on their type and location as most of the shops still observe a half-day closing on Wednesday and Saturday afternoons, and close on Sunday.
+However, some shops are still also open on Sundays.

 Working time (maximum number of hours worked) is fixed by employment contracts or collective agreements.
-Generally, weekly working time ranges from 38 to 40 hours in most companies.
+Generally, weekly working time ranges from 38 to 40 hours in most companies and for shop assistants the working hours are 38.
 Overtime is paid for work performed outside the specified working hours.
 The maximum working week is 48 hours, inclusive of overtime.
 The weekly working time, overtime and weekly rest time of shop assistants, office workers, drivers and hotel and entertainment-centre workers are regulated by special legislation.

-Leave (annual leave, parental leave etc)
+Leave (annual leave, public holidays, maternity leave, paternity leave and study leave)

-The legislation provides 20 working days of leave for workers on a five-day week and 24 working days of leave for workers on a six-day week over a period of one year's employment.
+The legislation provides 20 working days of leave for workers on a five-day week and 24 working days of leave for workers on a sixday week over a period of one year's employment.
 The contract of employment or the collective agreement may give more days of paid annual leave.
 The number of official holidays, on which offices and organisations are closed, varies from 14 to 17 annually.
 Sickness leave is fixed by agreement between employers and employees through collective or individual agreements.
 A worker who does not receive sick pay from his employer is entitled to sickness benefit from the Social Insurance Fund under certain conditions.
+Specifically, the social insurance legislation provides for sick pay from the fourth day of the incapacity of an employee, while in the case of self-employed individuals the sick pay is allowed from the ninth day of incapacity.